Mentha × piperita f. citrata ‘Chocolate’

 Its cool peppermint scent, layered with that warm, salivation-inducing, sweet undertone won over the breeders and gardeners.

 This cultivar has a dark look compared to the bright leaves of peppermint.
-It grows deep green leaves with purple undersides and dark stems, and is hardy in Zones 3-9.
+It grows deep green leaves with purple undersides and dark stems, and is hardy in Zones 3 to 9.

 The small lavender flowers attract all sorts of bees and butterflies, and the occasional appreciative human.